Teresa Tarouca(N. 4 January, 1942 - M. 11 November, 2019)

 Born in Lisbon on January 4, 1942, Teresa de Jesus Pinto Coelho Telles da Silva is the great-granddaughter of the Counts of Tarouca and comes from a musical family, being cousin of Frei Hermano da Câmara, and primate of Maria Teresa de Noronha.

-She starts singing at the age of eleven in benefit shows and during the 50’s she was considered a child prodigy.
-At the age of 13, she had her début at the Salão dos Bombeiros de Oeiras.
-In 1958, she won the Oscar da Imprensa.
+She started singing at the age of 11 in charity shows and was considered a child prodigy during the 1950s.
+Teresa debuted fado at the age of 13 at the Oeiras Fire Department.
+In 1958, she received the Bordalo Prize from the Casa da Imprensa.

 In 1962, she signed her first recording contract with RCA.

-Teresa Tarouca is distinguished by working with some well-known authors: D. António de Bragança, João de Noronha, Alfredo Marceneiro, Pedro Homem de Mello, Maria Manuel Cid, among others.
+Teresa Tarouca stands out for her work with prestigious authors: D. António de Bragança, João de Noronha, Alfredo Marceneiro, Pedro Homem de Mello, Maria Manuel Cid, among many others.

-During her artistic life, Teresa Tarouca had the chance to perform on several stages of the world as Denmark, Belgium, Spain, United States of America, Brazil, and Macau.
-In 1973, she was invited to the Festival da Canção (TV Song Contest).
+During her artistic career, Teresa Tarouca had the opportunity to perform on various stages around the world: Denmark, Belgium, Spain, United States of America, Brazil, Macau.

 Mulher Amor Teresa Tarouca (Lima Brumnon / António Chainho)